Roger Blench: Career

 Blench is known for his wide-ranging interests and has made important contributions to African linguistics, Southeast Asian linguistics, anthropology, ethnomusicology, ethnobotany, and various other related fields.
 He has done significant research on the Niger–Congo, Nilo-Saharan, and Afroasiatic families, as well as the Arunachal languages.
 Additionally, Blench has published extensively on the relationship between linguistics and archaeology.
 Blench is currently engaged in a long-term project to document the languages of central Nigeria.
-He has also carried out extensive research on the herder–farmer conflicts in Nigeria.
+He has also expressed concern about ranching in Nigeria.

 Blench collaborated with the late Professor Kay Williamson, who died in January 2005, and is now a trustee of the Kay Williamson Educational Foundation, which exists both to publish the unpublished material left by Kay Williamson and to promote the study of Nigerian languages.
 A series of publications supported by the trust is under way with Rüdiger Köppe Verlag in Cologne.

 Blench has also conducted research and evaluations of international development activities worldwide, as a consultant and research fellow of the Overseas Development Institute in London.

 Linguistic theories

 Old North African languages

 Old North African speakers, who have been misidentified as Paleoberbers and did not speak a language(s) that is linguistically related to existing Berber languages, were foragers of prehistoric North Africa that spoke a presently extinct set(s) of languages.
-Roger Blench coined the term, “Old North African,” to describe and distinguish earlier languages spoken in North Africa from later languages spoken by incoming Berber speakers, Punic speakers, and Arabic speakers.
+Roger Blench coined the term, "Old North African," to describe and distinguish earlier languages spoken in North Africa from later languages spoken by incoming Berber speakers, Punic speakers, and Arabic speakers.